• Historical background and development of a profession of pharmacy:-

 introduced in India during the British rule and were used by the ruling class

 only.
-Later, in 19th century the medicines were also used by the common
+Later, in the 19th century, the medicines were also used by the common

 they were manufactured in India itself.
 The 1st pharmaceutical industry was